Chief Colina: Actions Of Uniformed Miami Officer With Pro-Trump Mask At Voting Site 'Unacceptable'

-MIAMI (CBSMiami) – Day two of early voting in South Florida wasn’t without controversy.

-A City of Miami police officer faces disciplinary action after sporting a Donald Trump mask while voting Tuesday.
+MIAMI (CBSMiami) – A City of Miami police officer faces disciplinary action after sporting a Pro-Trump political mask while early voting on Tuesday.

-Miami Police Chief Jorge Colina is calling the actions of a Miami police officer “unacceptable.”
+Miami Police Chief Jorge Colina is calling the actions of the Miami police officer “unacceptable.”

 The picture was taken by Steve Simeonidis, chairman of the Miami-Dade Democratic party, inside the early voting polling site in the Stephen P. Clark Government Center in downtown Miami.